Diablos Rojos de Huancavelica

 Club Social Diablos Rojos (sometimes referred as Diablos Rojos (HV)) is a Peruvian football club, playing in the city of Huancavelica, Peru.

 History

 The Club Social Diablos Rojos was founded on July 14, 1968.

-In the 1995 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 6th place.
+In the 1995 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 6th place.

-In the 2003 Copa Perú, the club classified to the Regional Stage, but was eliminated by Deportivo Educación in the Group Stage.
+In the 2003 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Deportivo Educación in the Group Stage.

-In the 2009 Copa Perú, the club classified to the Regional Stage, but was eliminated by Froebel Deportes in the Group Stage.
+In the 2009 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Froebel Deportes in the Group Stage.

-In the 2017 Copa Perú, the club classified to the National Stage, but was eliminated by Las Palmas in the Quarterfinals.
+In the 2017 Copa Perú, the club qualified to the National Stage, but was eliminated by Las Palmas in the Quarterfinals.